-WE ALSO DISCUSS: How to choose fishing tackle (part 3), the No Fuzz rig, how to identify steenbras, and the revised Maraboe Paddatjie fly.
+WE ALSO DISCUSS: How to choose fishing tackle (part 4), the Carp Bonanza 2015 to be held at Loskop Dam, how to identify grunter, fishing for galjoen these days, and the No Name Bugger fly.